whispir/api/source/includes/_api-access.md

 > Once you submit this, Whispir will send you back an HTTP 202 Accepted stating that your request has been accepted for processing.
 Within a few seconds your phone should be buzzing away.

-### Messages Endpoint
+### Sending Messages

 By now you should be able to connect to the API and can issue requests and receive responses.
 Based on this, you can now send your first SMS message using the API.

-This is very similar to the previous request, but instead of using a **HTTP GET** to retrieve information, this time you're going to use a **HTTP POST** to push information to Whispir.
+This is very similar to the previous request you executed to test your connectivity, but instead of using an **HTTP GET** to retrieve information, this time you're going to use an **HTTP POST** to ask Whispir to do something.

-As you're sending a message, you need to tell Whispir who to send it to, and what the type of content it is.
+As you're sending a message, you need to tell Whispir *who* to send it to, and *what* the type of content it is.

 You're going to use the URL `https://api.whispir.com/messages` as the API endpoint.